 NIST published an update to the CSF in 2018.
 New to version 1.1 is guidance on self-assessments, supply chain risk management, interacting with supply-chain stakeholders, and developing a process for disclosing vulnerabilities.

-Whom Does the NIST Cybersecurity Framework Affect?
+Does the NIST Cybersecurity Framework Apply to All Businesses?

 NIST CSF is useful for all private enterprises wanting to improve their cybersecurity.
 But it was initially developed in the interest of protecting the country’s “critical infrastructure,” defined as the assets, systems, and functions deemed vital to the United States.
-Presidential Policy Directive 21 (PPD-21): Critical Infrastructure Security and Resilience defines 16 critical infrastructure sectors:
+Presidential Policy Directive 21 (PPD-21): Critical Infrastructure Security and Resilience, defines 16 critical infrastructure sectors:

 - Commercial facilities